 Drinking alcohol is a big part of Australia’s social culture – but unfortunately, it’s to the detriment of our nation’s health.
-Many Australians aren’t aware of the link between alcohol consumption and cancer, despite convincing evidence that drinking alcohol increases the risk of 7 types of cancer – including cancers of the mouth, liver, bowel and breast.
+Many Australians aren’t aware of the link between alcohol use and cancer, despite convincing evidence that drinking alcohol increases the risk of 7 types of cancer – including cancers of the mouth, liver, bowel and breast.

 Taking steps to reduce your alcohol intake will not only decrease your risk of chronic illness, it will also help improve your mood and sleep, relationships with family and friends, increase your energy levels, help you perform better at work, and save money.

 You may have noticed your alcohol intake has increased during isolation, and you probably told yourself a few times that you would try and cut back.
 If it’s something you engage in on a regular basis, it can feel overwhelming to cut alcohol out completely, but any reduction is beneficial for your health.
 Here are 12 easy tips to break unhelpful habits and start embracing a healthier lifestyle.

 Instead of catching up with friends and family at a pub or club, visit a café for a coffee, tea, or other non-alcoholic dink.

 2. Choose a non-alcoholic drink